siliconjesus/ocp4-metal-install/README.md

 ## Troubleshooting

-1. You can collect logs from all cluster hosts by running the following command from the 'ocp-svc' host:
+1. You can collect logs from all cluster hosts by running the following command from the 'ocp-helper' host:

    ```bash
    ./openshift-install gather bootstrap --dir ocp-install --bootstrap=10.6.66.200 --master=10.6.66.201 --master=10.6.66.202 --master=10.6.66.203